Wuhan lab virologist: Viruses discovered so far are just tip of the iceberg

 Lab at centre of allegations that COVID-19 pandemic was man-made denies charges

-The Wuhan Institute of Virology, which houses China’s only level-four biosafety lab, has been studying coronaviruses for years, ever since the 2003 SARS epidemic prompted greater research into the role of bats in spreading such viruses.
+The Wuhan Institute of Virology, which houses China’s only level-four biosafety lab, have been studying coronaviruses for years, ever since the 2003 SARS epidemic prompted greater research into the role of bats in spreading such viruses.

 In the aftermath of COVID-19, conspiracy theories quickly emerged that the lab could have played a role in the origin of the novel coronavirus.
 Scientists pointed out that the virus showed no signs of being man-made and was natural in origin, but many—including US President Donald Trump—have continued to blame the lab and China for originating the deadly virus.

-Rebuffing criticism of the lab’s alleged role in the spread of the novel coronavirus, the institute’s director, Wang Yanyi, called such allegations “pure fabrication” and said that the institute had never dealt with anything like the SARS-CoV-2 virus before.
+Rebuffing criticism of the lab’s alleged role in the spread of the novel coronavirus, the institute’s director, Wang Yanyi, called such allegations “pure fabrication” and said that the institute had never seen or dealt with anything like the SARS-CoV-2 virus before.

 Wang added that Shi Zhengli, who had been studying coronaviruses for over 15 years, had three strains of live coronaviruses taken from bats in the institute.